-We had a bit of a following so we added 3rd grade and middle school last year...still all in a club environment, and this year we included 2nd grade, added after school chess and began competitive chess, hiring Women’s Grand Master, Carla Heredia…Coach Carla.
-We see around 140 kids each week with well over 30 kids participating in tournaments so far.
-We’ve been to tournaments in Berkeley, San Rafael at Mark Day School, and hosted a tournament at the Hamilton Gym in December.
-We have a notion of making Hamilton School a hub for tournament chess in the county and beyond.
+We had a bit of a following, so we added 3rd grade and middle school the next year... and the following year we included 2nd grade, added after school chess and began competitive chess, hiring a Chess coach, Women’s Grand Master, Carla Heredia…Coach Carla.
+The program was thriving with about 140 participants each week and well over 30 kids participating in tournaments.
+We attended tournaments in Berkeley, San Rafael at Mark Day School, and hosted a tournament at the Hamilton Gym in December 2019.
+We still aspire to make Hamilton School a hub for tournament chess in the county and beyond.